A Framework for Real Estate Agents

 Authority and Credentials Optional

-Designations, awards, memberships — the things that establish credibility.
+Designations, awards, memberships.
+The things that establish credibility.
 Include these so the AI weaves them naturally into public-facing content.

 • Designations (CRS, GRI, ABR, SRES, etc.)